Pop Culture Madness!

 Dr. Robert Gioddard launched the first liquid-fueled rocket on March 16th... it traveled about 184 feet.

 Gertrude Ederle became the first woman to swim the English channel in 1926, beating the previous time record by nearly two hours.
-The first person to greet Ederle as she came ashore on Kingsdown beach was a British immigration officer who requested to see her passport.
+The first person to greet Ederle as she came ashore on Kingsdown Beach was a British immigration officer who requested to see her passport.

 Q-Tips Baby Gays (invented as 'Baby Gays' in 1923) were rebranded and sold.
 The "Q" stands for quality.
 The "Tips" are the cotton thingys on both ends.